Digitalosophy

 3. The Profession

-A Digitalosopher is a professional who studies and practices Digitalosophy, working as an educator, researcher, and advocate for conscious technology use.
+A Digitalosopher is a professional who studies and practices Digitalosophy as an educator, researcher, and cultural interpreter of digital life.

 For comprehensive information about the professional figure, skills, and fields of application: digitalosopher.com